pbatard/RaspberryPiPkg/Readme.md

 ## ACPI

-Should match the MS-IoT one.
-Good enough to boot WinPE, but unclear how functional all of it is, given current state of WoA on RPi3.
+ACPI should match the MS-IoT one.
 Both Arasan and SDHost SD controllers are exposed.

 ## Missing Functionality